Proposed anti-fake news law 'works for Singapore' despite criticism: PM Lee

 Both prime ministers also fielded questions on bilateral ties and water issues between the neighbouring countries at the conference.

-They had just concluded the ninth leaders' retreat at Putrajaya - the first one hosted by the Pakatan Harapan government which came into power last May.
+They had just concluded the ninth leaders' retreat in Putrajaya - the first one hosted by the Pakatan Harapan government which came into power last May.